 Watermelon Mint Mojito is a refreshing summer cocktail made using fresh watermelon juice, white rum, and club soda.
 Make a big pitcher using a few simple ingredients in under 10 minutes (vegan, gluten-free).

 It has the perfect sweetness from watermelon, tanginess from lime, and the fizz from the club soda.
-For me, this is a perfect summer cocktail to serve for Sunday brunches, potlucks, patio nights, or lazy summer afternoons by the pool.
+This ideal summer cocktail is for Sunday brunches, potlucks, patio nights, or lazy summer afternoons by the pool.

-This tasty Watermelon Mojito recipe is so colorful and vibrant that no one can say no to it.
-Plus when at home, you can control the amount of sugar that goes into making it.
+This tasty Watermelon Mojito recipe is so colorful and vibrant that no one can say no. Plus, when made at home, you can control the amount of sugar that goes into making it.

-If you want to make a non-alcoholic version for kids or people who don’t drink alcohol, just skip adding the white rum and you have a delicious mocktail ready.
+If you want to make a non-alcoholic version for kids or people who don’t drink alcohol, skip adding the white rum and have a delicious mocktail ready.

-You can also add other summer fruits such as strawberry, raspberry, cucumber, cherry, etc to this cocktail for that added twist.
+Add other summer fruits, such as strawberry, raspberry, cucumber, cherry, etc., to this cocktail for that added twist.

 Watermelon – Your cocktail will be as good as your watermelon.
 Choose the best that you can get.
-To save time, you can buy an already cut watermelon.
+To save time, you can buy an already-cut ripe watermelon.